OkomoJacob/Spatial-Analysis-Studios/8.Geohydrological Applications/3.PCRasters/GroundwaterInterpolation/readme.md

 * `aguila clone.map` to plot the clonemap using aguila
 * `col2map` to view the parameters
 * `col2map -S -x 2 -y 3 -v 1 boreholesdxy.csv boreholedepth.map --clone clone.map` to explicitly view the data --all
+* `aguila boreholedepth.map` to view the borehole map